ccorcos/meteor-any-db/README.md

 would be a could place to start.
 This is actually pretty simple since Meteor lets us write arbitrary data to our publications.
 Thus, the challenging part is the client.

-Implementing miniX for every database is clearly not a scalable solution.
+Implementing mini[db] for every database is clearly not a scalable solution.
 In fact, its always bothered me how I end up writing the same exact Mongo query twice -- once in `Meteor.publish` and once in `Template.helpers`.
 Also, with more complicated database queries you might run with Neo4j, there's no way to replicate these queries